FAMILY LINE AND HISTORY

 Occupation: San Francisco Policeman (mounted police officer in Golden Gate Park)

-Married: May 8, 1949, Emma Victoria Gaviglio, San Francisco, California
+Married: May 8, 1949, Emma Vittoria Gaviglio, San Francisco, California

 Two children: Robert Stephen Marley, Jeffrey James Marley